artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise005.md

 ## Requirements

-1. You should have a function named secondLargest.
+1. You should have a function named secondLargest should be defined in the Exercise005 class..
 2. The function secondLargest takes an array of integers as an input and returns the second-largest integer.

 Input